ankitects/anki-manual/src/getting-started.md

 - **Basic (optional reversed card)**\
   Like "Basic", but has a third field called "Add Reverse".
-If you enter any text into that field, a reverse card will be created.
+If you enter any text into that field, a reversed card (back→front) will also be created.
 For details, see the [Cards and Templates](templates/intro.md) section.

 - **Basic (type in the answer)**\
   This is essentially "Basic", with an extra text box on the front where you